 |Tax (40% taxpayer)||£1,260||£237.60||£1,497.60|

 Van drivers can avoid a benefit charge if they agree not to use the van for personal journeys.
 Driving to and from work is acceptable so long as there is a reasonable amount of business use.

-The flat rate of £3,090 is reduced to nil for vans which cannot produce C02 engine emissions under any circumstances when driven.
+The flat rate of £3,150 is reduced by 80% to £630 for vans which cannot produce C02 engine emissions under any circumstances when driven.
 There is no fuel benefit for such vans.